How to Share Sounds

 - An invite to the Club’s private Slack discussion group.

 Please provide as much metadata as possible with your uploads and also a photo whenever possible.
-I don’t want to be too specific about exact info that you should provide (or how much) but it would be nice to let the club know what equipment was used and at what sampling / bit rate it was recorded at.
-Please include your name in the track title, and also the location of the recording is nearly always important to include in the title or metadata.
+I don’t want to be too specific about exact info that you should provide (or how much) but do please include your name in the track title, and also the location of the recording is nearly always important to include in the title or metadata.
+I would like us to move towards using the UCS naming system

 It is no longer essential to include a vocal ident, i.e. say your name, on the start of any recordings you contribute to The Club, but this is still a welcome inclusion whenever practical.
 I’m sure most of us normally do a verbal ident at the start of our recordings anyway in order to describe what we’re about to record so it won’t hurt to quickly add your name into that info as well.